 New Comox Valley Hospital Project

-The North Island Hospital Project is currently building a new $331.7 million, state-of-the-art, 153 bed hospital that is scheduled to be completed in Fall 2017, establishing the Comox Valley as a central island health care hub, and attracting business and investment in related health care services.
+The North Island Hospital Project has built a new $331.7 million, state-of-the-art, 153-bed hospital, establishing the Comox Valley as a central island health care hub, and attracting business and investment in related health care services.

 St. Joseph’s Hospital